Asymptotic Normality for Multivariate Random Forest Estimators: Heuristics and Simulations

-\section{Simulations}
+\subsection{Simulations}

-In this section, we conduct numerical experiments of varying sample sizes to gauge the empirical relevance of our theoretical results and heuristics.
-In our experiments, we set $p = 2$, so that the covariates $X$ are distributed on the unit square.
-Instead of adopting a uniform distribution, for ease of interpretation, the distribution of $X$ is
+In this section, we discuss the results of simulations calculating the correlation structure.
+For our experiment, we set $p = 2$, so that the covariates $X$ are distributed on the unit square.
+The distribution of $X$ is chosen to be ``four-modal''

 and $\bar N$ denotes a truncated multivariate Gaussian distribution on the unit square.\footnote{ That is, $\bar N(\mu, \Sigma)$ denotes the conditional distribution of $x \sim N(\mu, \Sigma)$ on the event $x \in [0, 1]^2$.} Thus, $X$ has a bounded density on the unit square, and has four peaks at $\mu_1, \dots, \mu_4$.
 The distribution of $Y$ conditional on $X = (x_1, x_2)$ is